 Ketamine infusion therapy involves using an intravenous drip to introduce ketamine directly into your bloodstream.
 You should feel the difference within a few hours.

-To find out more about ketamine therapy for your bipolar disorder, call West Michigan Ketamine Clinics or book an appointment online today.
+To find out more about ketamine therapy for your bipolar disorder, call or text West Michigan Ketamine Clinics.